choreonoid/choreonoid-doc/en/wrs2018/simulation-samples.rst

 The center of the screen displays the camera image mounted on the robot.
 This sample is configured for remote robot operation while viewing this camera image.
 On the right side of the screen is a view from diagonally behind the robot.
 However, this is not from a camera mounted on the robot, so it cannot be used for remote operation.
 In the competition, such views are displayed only on the simulation PC and used for audience presentation and referee judgment.

-The robot model "AizuSpiderSS" used here has simplified crawlers.
+The robot model "AizuSpiderSS" used here has simplified tracks.
 This can be simulated with Choreonoid's standard :ref:`simulation_simulator_item` "AIST Simulator," and this sample is configured accordingly.
-However, as you'll notice when operating it, the belt-like parts (tracks) of the crawlers don't rotate; they proceed forcibly without the tracks moving.
+However, as you'll notice when operating it, the belt-like parts of the tracks don't rotate; the robot proceeds forcibly without the tracks moving.
 This applies :doc:`../simulation/pseudo-continuous-track`.
-In this case, the crawler behavior isn't very close to the actual machine, and operation may become unstable depending on environmental contact conditions, but please understand this is a limitation of this simulation method.
+In this case, the track behavior isn't very close to the actual machine, and operation may become unstable depending on environmental contact conditions, but please understand this is a limitation of this simulation method.
 One reason for using AGX Dynamics in this competition is to overcome this limitation.

 In samples using AIST Simulator, two settings are prepared for testing.
 One is the "AISTSimulator-Torque" simulator item, where command values are torque values.
 We've also prepared "AISTSimulator-Position" simulator item, where robot joint command values are position (joint angle) commands.
 The control software description method and simulation behavior differ slightly between these.
 We won't detail this here, but since AIST Simulator isn't used in the competition, you needn't worry much about it.
 However, note that you need to select one of these items when running the simulation.
 Torque is selected by default.